 - President, Manitoba Branch

-He was heavily involved with the Child Amputee (CHAMP) Program and, for his dedication, was awarded the Honourary CHAMP Membership from the Association.
+He was heavily involved with the Child Amputee (CHAMP) Program and, for his dedication, was awarded the Honorary CHAMP Membership from the Association.

 Mr. Copper passed away on November 20, 2019.